Thank you for reading our post, please rate this article at the end.

 Imagine you plan an entire day riding your electric motorcycle down paved and unpaved roads.
 Unfortunately, you can only go so far before you need to charge again.
 You’ll have a much easier time finding a charger in the city.
 Finding a charging station while off-roading in rural areas may be challenging.

 Currently, the U.S. has over 130,000 chargers in 50 states and territories.
-The federal government plans to reach 500,000 chargers, which will help with access.
+The federal government plans to install 500,000 chargers, which will improve access.
 However, planning off-roading trips with your electric motorcycle can be challenging if your destination doesn’t have enough charging stations.

 Charging Times

-Another drawback for electric motorcycles is the charging time itself.
+Another drawback of electric motorcycles is their charging time.
 Filling up a gas-powered bike takes a few minutes.
-However, an electric motorcycle could require a few hours to charge fully.
+However, an electric motorcycle may take a few hours to fully charge.

 New technology will reduce charging times and improve the electric motorcycle experience.
-For example, Lightning Motorcycles says it only needs 10 minutes to recharge its electric motorcycles fully.
+For example, Lightning Motorcycles says its electric motorcycles can be fully charged in 10 minutes.
 Until this technology is more widespread, you’ll have to be patient with the charging times.